 You must have heard about logistics information systems here and there and how they are important for achieving logistics efficiency and effectiveness.
 The ability to manage complexity is a key success factor for any logistics firm.
 Using information technology can simplify overall logistics processes and improve performance.

-And as we mentioned, the complexity of logistics operations has risen along with the technological age, which is why logistics information systems have been developed to make logistics easier.
+As we mentioned, the complexity of logistics operations has risen along with the technological age, which is why logistics information systems have been developed to make logistics easier.
 Synchronizing the supply chain's various logistical layers.

-In this article, we will help you learn more about logistics information systems, and show you how you can benefit from them.
+In this article, we will help you learn more about logistics information systems and show you how you can benefit from them.

 Logistics information systems definition